bryanbraun/music-box-fun/readme.md

 - The JavaScript architecture was inspired by [Andy Bell's article on state management in vanilla JavaScript](https://css-tricks.com/build-a-state-management-system-with-vanilla-javascript/).
 - The music note icon was based on one from the Noun Project by Hea Poh Lin.
-- The play / pause icons were inspired by the ones on the Noun Project.

 ## License